Leasey.AI

 Legal Requirements for Late Fee Implementation After Grace Periods

-When grace periods expire, any subsequent late fees must comply with state and local maximum fee restrictions, typically ranging from flat fees ($25-$100) to percentage-based charges (3-10% of monthly rent).
+When grace periods expire, late fees must comply with state and local maximum fee restrictions.
+These fees typically range from flat amounts ($25-$100) to percentages of monthly rent (3-10%).
 Late fee structures must be clearly outlined in lease agreements and cannot exceed reasonable limits established by local housing authorities.

 Fair Housing Compliance in Grace Period and Penalty Policies

-All grace period and late payment policies must comply with Fair Housing Act requirements, ensuring consistent application across all tenants regardless of protected class status.
+All grace period and late payment policies must comply with Fair Housing Act requirements, ensuring consistent application for all tenants.
 Discriminatory enforcement of grace periods or selective penalty application can result in federal fair housing violations and significant legal consequences for property owners.

 Benefits of Allowing a Grace Period for Rent